 - Using the foundation of the Mindful Eating Cycle as a guide, participants learn specific processes to systematically replace their ineffective patterns with new beliefs, thoughts, feelings, and behaviors that support the vibrant life they crave.

 - The Mindful Eating Cycle progressively builds awareness of why, when, what, how, and how much you eat, and where you invest your energy.

 - The Mindful Eating Cycle provides a practical decision-making framework that is simple to learn and internalize.

-While I was not aware of intuitive eating, mindful eating, or HAES when I began this work in 1999, somehow this journey brought Am I Hungry? to a similar place.
+While I was not consciously aware of intuitive eating or mindful eating when I began this work in 1999, somehow this journey brought Am I Hungry? to a similar place.
 Now we describe our programs and mindful eating trainings as non-diet, mindfulness-based, and weight-neutral.

-Weight-neutral: Am I Hungry? is consistent with a Health at Every Size paradigm and respects the diversity of body shapes and sizes.
+Am I Hungry? respects the diversity of body shapes and sizes.
 While we acknowledge the individual’s right to make decisions based on their own values, we do not encourage people to participate in our programs with the goal of weight loss since that is counterproductive and interferes with their ability to listen to and trust themselves.

 People tell us that we are really good at what we do!

 The mission of Am I Hungry? is to change the way the world thinks about eating.
 To that end, we work really hard to provide top-notch programs and training to effectively create that shift.